Hi! I’m Delahaye - pronounced as De-la-haye.

 I have always wanted to travel; to see all the amazing, far-flung places I watched on national geographic when I was younger.
 I thought to travel meant you had to have lots of money, but now I know that all you need is to be smart with both your money and time.

-This blog is for anyone interested in seeing how I plan my travels to interesting and vibrant places, and still save money while at it.
+This blog is for anyone interested in seeing how I plan my travels to interesting and vibrant places.
 Yes, even while working 9 to 5 as a scientist.

-On my blog, I’ll be sharing helpful tips like how to bag cheap flights, the best times to book your holidays if you work a 9 to 5, simple ways to save up money for travels, budgeting for a trip, earning extra money to travel, city breaks and weekend getaways as well as stories from my travels.
+On my blog, I’ll be sharing helpful tips like how to bag cheap flights, the best times to book your holidays if you work a 9 to 5, simple ways to save up money for travels, budgeting for a trip, day trips, city breaks and weekend getaways as well as stories from my travels.

 If, like me, you love to travel, but have to get innovative about using your precious holiday allowance to satisfy your wanderlust, then stick around!